Procedures contain a set of statements, and are called from other ABAP programs.

 Function modules are for global modularization, that is, they are always called from a different program.
 Function modules contain functions that are used in the same form by many different programs.
-They are important in the R/3 System for encapsulating processing logic and making it reusable.
+Function modules play an important roll in encapsulating processing logic and making it reusable.
 Function modules must be defined in a function group, and can be called from any program.

-Methods describe the functions and behavior of classes and their instances in ABAP Objects.
+Contain the functions of classes and their instances in ABAP Objects.
 Methods must be defined in classes.
 When you call them, you must observe certain special rules of object-oriented programming.